theias/ias_package_shell/doc/ias-guided-packaging-introduction.md

 You will require a name for your project.
 In this example we use **my_first_ias_package** as the name.

-I suggest using a different project name.
-The format I've chosen for "more official" packages at IAS
-is: **ias_(project_name)**.

-Examples:

-* ias_package_shell
-* ias_snmp_titan
-* ias_perl_script_infra

-In the following steps you will be asked to give a package name to the package template generator.

-Valid names:

-* Don't use spaces, dashes, or any other special character
-* Separate words with underscores

-## Packaging Host

-You will also need to log into a host that has the package template software on it.

-Please follow the instructions in README.md to get that set up.

 # Procedure

 ## Create the Package Template